cSploit/cSploit.github.io/docs.md

 ## Reporting bugs

-I'm human, thus i can fail.
+I'm human, thus I can fail.
 This is why we need a good issue tracker like the one provided by github.
 I'm working on an automated way of reporting bugs directly from the app just by clicking on a button.
 Until then you have to manually collect your logcat and share it on the [github issues page](https://github.com/cSploit/android/issues).

 ## FAQ